by Adam Kościelak Aug 9, 2021

 What do recruiting and marketing have in common?
 Branding.
 In both cases, the goal is to express your brand identity in a way that appeals to your target audience and makes them want to learn more.

-Recruiters arguably have the harder work here—they’re trying to convince people to join their team, not just make a purchase, and small businesses can learn a lot from how a recruiter approaches the marketing of their employer brand
+Recruiters arguably have the harder work here—they’re trying to convince people to join their team, not just make a purchase, and small businesses can learn a lot from how a recruiter approaches the marketing of their employer brand.
+One example of it would be recruiters designing the digital business card exactly in the same tone and language the ideal candidates would want.
+They then mail the contact information along with the links to the job description, roles, etc stored in the card with the other professionals.

 One big thing recruiters often do better than small businesses is targeting their mailers.
 The closer you can match the tone, language, and design of your mailers to the customer’s ideal, the more they’ll feel like you’re speaking directly to them, and that kind of personal connection is a surefire way to increase customer loyalty.